 Traditionally I bracketed cropped pictures below.
 The details of the 55-300mm photos are amazing!

-When you are taking pictures around the maximal lens like 300mm you may see chromatic aberration as a purple or blue fringes along the contrasty edges.
+When you are taking pictures around the maximal lens like 300mm you may see chromatic aberration as purple or blue fringes along the contrasty edges.
 Thankfully they aren’t so much prominent.
 I think, that more annoying may be light fall-off, which is strongly enhanced with the lens set to its maximum aperture.
 See the examples of the pictures taken in the Nikon AF-S Nikkor 55-300mm F4.5-5.6G ED VR maximum zoom lens.

-However when you are taking photos carefully, without rush.
+However when you are taking photos carefully, without a rush.
 You can receive a very good quality of photos made by Nikkor 55-300mm, as per as below.